bastiscode/grammar-utils/README.md

 pip install grammar-utils
 ```

-Windows (x64) and Linux are currently supported when installing from PyPI.
+Only Linux is currently supported when installing from PyPI.
+Windows is causing some issues in CI so builds for this platform are not yet available.

 Alternatively, you can clone this repository and build the package yourself: